adriencrtr/trankil/README.md

 - [ ] Build a CLI (⚙️ Simple CLI or script-based usage)
 - [ ] Deal with Interlingual homograph: A word that is spelled the same in two or more languages but has different meanings in each of them.
 Currently the Linguee API return both translation (from src -> dst and dts -> src) but only the src -> dst translation is expected.
 - [ ] Use tox to test Trankil across multiple Python versions.
+- [ ] Use pre-commit as a dev dependancy.